-At the last three tournaments, more than $20,000 was raised each year, and last year more than 2,000 people were at the beach on that Saturday.
+More than $20,000 was raised the last three tournaments.
+Last year more than 2,000 people were at the beach on that Saturday.

 “We get there so early in the morning, we don’t see anything,” Sherman says with a laugh.
 “People come over to the announcer’s table, ‘You should see this!’
 I tell people I would love to be able to just go home and watch it on TV because I don’t get to see it at all.”

 The growth of the Throwdown Surf Classic – they condensed the name a few years in – has made it both more rewarding and more challenging.

 The Town of Southern Shores, for instance, is known for being a stickler about parking.
 Sherman praised town officials, the police department and fire department for their cooperation and understanding.
 Specifically, because people park anywhere and everywhere on the streets near the Chicahauk Beach access.

 Thanks to Shell, Rip Curl is now the primary surf sponsor and provides extra touches.
 For example, making all the Throwdown T-shirts that people buy during the event.
 Businesses like TowneBank continue to lend their support.
 And the surf shops and board shapers like Mike Clark love being part of the fun.

 “It’s the only surf contest that has all the major surf shops on the Outer Banks – they all come together for the Throwdown,” Sherman says.
 “Most of them give a brand new board, and we also have several shapers down here that shape a board just for the event.”